haxordx/challenges/README.md

 gh issue create -w -t "My Feedback" -b "`replayable --md`"
 ```

-### Completing the Challenge (5 points + Hall of Fame)
+### Completing the Challenge (5 Points) <a id="points-complete"></a>

+> 5 Points and Hall of Fame!

 While Haxor is all about giving feedback, we still want to award those to complete the challenge successfully!

 Every challenge will include some exit criteria that marks it as "complete."
 Once you successfully complete the challenge, you'll get added to the "Hall of Fame" via https://contrib.rocks/.

 In order to get your github profile on the scoreboard and earn points for completing the challenge, you must: